CindyJS/CindyJS/ref/Language.md

     > x = [];
     > x:12.3 = 4.56;
     > x:"12.3"
-    * Left hand side of assignment is not a recognized lvalue
+    * Can't use infix expression as lvalue
     * Operator : is not supported yet.
     < ___